 Guided fishing trips take place on Jackson Lake, the Snake River, and any number of side streams and creeks that are brimming with trout.
 Trips include the use of tackle and expert guidance from knowledgeable local anglers.
 Ask for details at the activity desk.

 If you prefer to explore the water at your own pace, inquire about renting a kayak or canoe by the hour and paddling on Jackson Lake.
-You can order a boxed lunch at Sheffields or grab some food at Colter Bay Village and have a picnic on the water.
+You can order a boxed lunch at Sheffields or grab some food at the Colter Bay Village Grocery Store and have a picnic on the water.

 Craving a little more adventure?
 Don’t miss a guided Wild and Scenic Raft Trip down the Snake River!
 On this trip, experienced guides will take you 10 miles along the Snake River, showing you the best Teton views and secluded hollows where you’re likely to see wildlife such as bald eagles, moose, elk, beavers, deer, and bison.
 You can make a day of it by signing up for a lunch or dinner river trip.
 You’ll stop along the river at a private site at Snake River Overlook, where your guides will prepare traditional local fare, like fresh river trout, charbroiled steaks, and hamburgers.